webit-de/typo3-guide/Readme.md

 # Disables the arrow on popover.
 # The arrow is displayed by default.
 showArrow = false
+# Enables a backdrop.
+backdrop = false
+# Set a padding for the backdrop
+backdropPadding = 0
 #
 # The following nodes can be used for executing some actions during the tour.
 #